Bills

 Ends monetary caps on all public liability amounts

-Yes.
-The proposed legislation states, "Sovereign immunity and any limitations on liability or damages shall not apply to claims brought pursuant to this section.
-Qualified immunity is not a defense to liability imposed by this section."
+Yes, section 8.01-42.6 of the bill states, "**Sovereign immunity and any limitations on liability or damages shall not apply to claims brought pursuant to this section**."

 start